r00tman/Turbopad/README.md

 ## DISCLAIMER

 Today I started this repo.
 And also today I learned that there is already [Audioswift](https://audioswiftapp.com/), thanks Google.
 I have neither bought it, nor ever tried it, nor even downloaded it.
-But it seems to do quite similar things, so please **GO BUY AUDIOSWIFT INSTEAD OF USING THIS REPO**, as I am 100% sure that it is **MUCH MORE POLISHED** than the current state of this repo and that AudioSwift's developer will be **MUCH HAPPIER** too if you do.
+But it seems to do quite similar things, so please **CONSIDER BUYING AUDIOSWIFT INSTEAD OF USING THIS REPO**, as I am 100% sure that it is **MUCH MORE POLISHED** than the current state of this repo and that AudioSwift's developer will be **MUCH HAPPIER** too if you do.
 I'll continue developing this repo anyway, as I want to play around with this idea myself, with the max level of control and customization possible, i.e., with direct access to my source code.

 ## Project status
 This is a fork of [Dev1an/Trackpad-Drummer](https://github.com/Dev1an/Trackpad-Drummer) project.
 It works ok, but the last update was in 2018, which is 7 years ago already.